IRELAND 11 Days

 Kilkenny’s craft beer scene is great for finding new favorite beers and enjoying good food.
 Brewery Corner and Sullivan’s Taproom

-are known for its wide selection of craft beers with a particular focus on Irish brewers.
+are known for their wide selection of craft beers with a particular focus on Irish brewers.

 Ballykeefe Distillery is a small family-run Irish whiskey distillery on a farm, 15 minutes from the medieval city of Kilkenny.